 We performed a wide range of sensitivity experiments to find the best configuration for global downscaling.
-The experiments were performed to determine:
+The experiments were performed to determine

-- 1. Nudging of temperature and moisture (TEMP, NoQ). - 2.
-Critical meridional and zonal nudging scale (L1000, L1000T, SP21, and SP42). - 3.
-Magnitude of nudging coefficient (ALP05, ALP2).
+- 1) nudging of temperature and moisture (TEMP, NoQ), - 2) the critical meridional and zonal nudging scale (L1000, L1000T, SP21, and SP42), and - 3) the magnitude of the nudging coefficient (ALP05, ALP2).

 In addition, integration without any nudging was performed for comparison (FCST).
-All the experiments were compared against control (CTL), which has the same settings as KK07 except for the addition of zonal mean correction ("UV nudging" with α =0.9 and L=2000 km).
+All the experiments were compared with a control experiment (CTL), which has the same settings as KK07 except for the addition of zonal mean correction ("UV nudging" with $\alpha = 0.9$ and L = 2000 km).
 See Table 1 for the experiments performed.